City of Madison

 Yang Tao, City Traffic Engineer

 October is a great month for walking.
 The temperature is cooler and the fall colors are changing throughout the month.
 Walk to work, walk to the store, walk to pick up food, walk before school or just walk for fun.
-Walk-tober 2020 features new walking route ideas each week to encourage you to get out and enjoy the season.
-We also have a Walk-tober Challenge to encourage you to keep walking all month and have fun prizes for everyone who completes it.
+Walk-tober 2022 features walking routes each week to encourage you to get out and enjoy the season.
+We also have a Walk-tober Challenge to encourage you to keep walking all month, with fun prizes for everyone who completes it.

-Get inspired on October 1 by looking at the Madison Pubic Library’s Walk-tober Reading List, which has book ideas for children and adults.
+Get inspired leading up to October 1 by looking at the Madison Public Library’s Walk-tober Reading List, which has book ideas for children and adults.
 Look for new books added to this list throughout the month and enjoy a book about walking when you prefer to stay inside (or for reading on a nice day under a tree).

-From October 4-10 get out and do nature walks.
-Check out one of the many Madison Parks hiking trails or just walk looking for different birds, trees, flowers still in bloom or take in the view from one of our lakes or streams.
-Walk Ideas
+From October 9-15 get out and do nature walks and join in National Walk to a Park Day on October 10!
+What park will you be visiting? #walktoaparkday Check out one of the many Madison Parks hiking trails or just walk looking for different birds, trees, flowers still in bloom or take in the view from one of our lakes or streams.
+Walk Ideas (PDF).

-From Oct 11-17 check out some of Madison’s great public art by foot.
-Look for electric box art, murals, sculptures and recently placed physical distance reminder art.
+From October 23-31 check out some of Madison’s great public art by foot.
+Look for electric box art, murals, and sculptures.
 You may also see art in people’s yards or in businesses if you look closely.
-Walk Ideas
+Walk Ideas Coming Soon